parmsam/waposchosh/README.md

 ## Update Frequency

-Note that the repo is scheduled to update the package data on a weekly basis.
+Note that the repo is scheduled to update the package data on a monthly basis.
 However, it will require a reinstall to pull the latest processed data (.rda) file.
 As an alternative, the `latest_data()` function will pull most current public dataset from the Washington Post.